azagniotov/stubby4j/README.md

    If you __do not want__ to configure a _trust all_ X.509 manager/strategy for your web client, as an alternative it is possible to ensure that your web client already has `stubby4j`'s default self-signed certificate before making requests.
 In order to make web client to be aware of the self-signed certificate, you need to download and save the certificate from the running
    `stubby4j` server and then load it to the trust-store of your client when building `SSLSocketFactory` (or `SSLContext`).

    Please see the following [code of the HttpClientUtils in functional tests](https://github.com/azagniotov/stubby4j/blob/3319577b486ac691bd66841f100e0cfeb5dc3956/src/functional-test/java/io/github/azagniotov/stubby4j/HttpClientUtils.java#L80-L107) for the `openssl`, `keytool` commands & Java code examples.
-   You can use the following, already downloaded via the `openssl s_client` command [self-signed certificate and converted to .JKS format](https://github.com/azagniotov/stubby4j/blob/master/src/main/resources/ssl/openssl.downloaded.stubby4j.self.signed.v3.jks) to load into your web client trust store
+   You can use an already downloaded via the `openssl s_client` command and converted to JKS format [stubby4j self-signed certificate](https://github.com/azagniotov/stubby4j/blob/master/src/main/resources/ssl/openssl.downloaded.stubby4j.self.signed.v3.jks) to load into your web client trust store.

 [Back to top](#table-of-contents)